Beta version

 See Get Safe Online for more information.

-The Product Security and Telecommunications Infrastructure (PSTI) Act 2022 specifies that among other security requirements for smart products, companies will have to be transparent with consumers about how long they will support smart products for with tech updates.
-This gives smart products a ‘tech best lifetime’ estimate, so that consumers know at point of purchase the likely working lifetime of a product (and not end up with a perfectly good product for which the supplier no longer updates the software, making the product inoperable).
+Smart products should meet security requirements, as part of The Product Security and Telecommunications Infrastructure (PSTI) Act 2022 .
+This act also specifies that companies must be transparent with consumers about how long they will support smart products for with tech updates.
+This gives smart products a ‘tech best lifetime’ estimate, so that consumers know at the point of purchase the likely working lifetime of a product.
 Currently there is little standardisation of tech update requirements for smart products.

 To estimate how much you might be able to flex your electricity use, it is worth thinking about:

-The following are websites that review smart technologies.
+The following websites review smart technologies.
 Please check whether reviews are independent.

 Which?